awsdocs/amazon-sns-developer-guide/doc_source/sns-getting-started.md

         }
         ```

-        For more information, see [Send Custom Platform\-Specific Payloads to Mobile Devices](sns-send-custom-platform-specific-payloads-mobile-devices.md)\.
+        For more information, see [Send custom platform\-specific payloads to mobile devices](sns-send-custom-platform-specific-payloads-mobile-devices.md)\.

    1. In the **Message attributes** section, add any attributes that you want Amazon SNS to match with the subscription attribute `FilterPolicy` to decide whether the subscribed endpoint is interested in the published message\.